KYPHOSIS TREATMENT

 Monitoring for Complications

 Patients are closely monitored for potential complications, including wound infections, neurological deficits, respiratory issues, and deep vein thrombosis (DVT).
-Vital signs, neurological status, and incision sites are regularly assessed.
+Overall, vital signs, neurological status, and incision sites are regularly assessed.

 Rehabilitation